abdulganiy02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 a script that converts a number from base 10 to base 16
 eted: 0.00%)
 a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII
+completed: 0.00%)
-Assume ASCII a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result
+a script that prints every other line from the input, starting with the first line a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result